radi0sus/ciflordg-web/README.md

 Calculated geometry-parameter results are stored in the tab until they are removed or the CIF is reloaded.

 Geometry-parameter results can be included in or excluded from the generated report using the global report option.
-Included geometry-parameter results are added as a separate `Geometry parameters` table in the report preview and in Markdown, plain text, and RTF exports.
+Included geometry-parameter results are added as a separate `Geometry parameters` table in the report preview and in standalone HTML, Markdown, plain text, and RTF exports.

 Limitations: